pratsingh/pratsingh.github.io/README.md

 ##  <span style="color: #01579b;">About Me</span>
 Hi, I'm Pratt!
-I graduated from the University of Washington-Seattle with a B.S. in Physics, which exposed me to numerous domains such as data analysis, hypothesis testing, databases, version control, technical writing, machine learning and most importantly- collaboration. <br>
+I graduated from the University of Washington-Seattle and currently work as an Analyst at Starbucks.
+As part of the Pricing Strategy and Applied Economics team, I have developed tools and models which help drive business impact.
+The intersection of business and data oriented decisions has always been my passion, and I love collaborating with diverse stakeholders that this field brings! <br>

-I enjoy problem solving and working with challenging data to seek out key insights.
-Outside of work, I love watching movies, hiking, trying new cafés, and reading!
+Outside of work, I love watching movies, hiking, trying new cafés, and cuddling with my cat!
 ##  <span style="color: #01579b;">Portfolio</span> <span style="color: #91d3f5;"> // </span> <span style="color: #01579b;">Projects</span>
 ## Deploying Machine Learning Models with Django
 Tools used: Machine Learning with Python (Sklearn, pandas, numpy), Django (REST, POST), SQLite <br>

 <span style="color: #B22222;">The repository can be viewed by clicking </span> [here](https://github.com/pratsingh/ML_Django_Project/blob/main/README.md) <br>

+Update 2023: In light of the situation in recent years, I have decided that this project is insensitive to the reality of systematic oppression that has existed in this country.
+As users of data, we should always practice and recognize the ethical boundaries of our analyses.
+When I did this project in 2020, I was taking it at face value, but now I think it is important that we share the message of responsible data uses. <br>
 The purpose of this project was to build a Machine Learning model that predicts income level based on census data, and then to deploy that model to a server using Django.
 In this project I utlized the Random Forest and Extra Trees algorithms for machine learning predictions, and built a django server that had interactivity using REST API.
 SQLite was the database of choice.
 Finally, I ran an A/B test to see which algorithm (random forest vs extra trees) yielded better results. <br>

 ## Finding the Best Markets to Advertise an E-Learning Product